Updated: July 2019

 In the past, WordPress maintained backwards compatibility with legacy themes and plugins.
-This will not be the case with version 5.0.
+This will not be the case with version 5.0 forward.

-When Gutenberg is introduced in WP5.0, there will be unknown and unforeseen problems.
+Gutenberg introduces unknown and unforeseen problems.
 They claim presently they will force the interface over the top of the traditional editor.
 It’s a god-like power play.

 Don’t fear.
 Plugins are already created to defeat Gutenberg when automatic update occurs.
-We have installed on our sites.
 Postponing Gutenberg hassles is a strategy improving the return on investment for existing sites.
 We’re talking increasing shelf-life or longevity.
 We can make changes when we’re ready instead of having them shoved down our throats.